Manor High School, Oadby

-Manor High School is a school with academy status for boys and girls, aged 11 to 16 years (school years 7 to 11).
+Manor High School is a school with academy status for boys and girls, aged 10 to 14 years (school years 6 to 9).
 The school serves a suburban area to the south of the City of Leicester, although it falls outside the city's administrative boundaries, within the district of Oadby and Wigston in Leicestershire.
 The school has specialist technology status.

 History

-Manor High School originally opened in 1968 taking children from 10 to 14 years of age, just the 4 academic years.
+Manor High School originally opened in 1968 as a middle school, taking children from 10 to 14 years of age.
+It was part of Leicestershire's changes in school structure, which the then Secretary of State for Education, Edward Short, described as making the county "an impressive name in the field of education".
+Short visited the school in 1970, eighteen months after it opened, when it was described as "one of the county's "showplace" schools ... [which] has been visited by hundreds of people from all over the world".
+The first intake of pupils were transferred from Gartree School, and pupils leaving at 14 moved to Beauchamp Grammar School.
 The first headmaster was Walter Higgins.
-The current headmaster is Simon Grieff, who arrived at the school in 2013.